mamapitufo/martinez/README.md

 # Options

-* `-l`, `--local target/`: Local directory.
+* `-l`, `--local target/`, config `local`: Local directory.
 You can provide more than one and requests will be looked up in the order they were added.
 This is required.
+For configuring multiple entries in the configuration object, use an array.
-* `-a`, `--address 10.101.1.101`: Local address in which to listen for requests.
+* `-a`, `--address 10.101.1.101`, config `address`: Local address in which to listen for requests.
 Defaults to `'0.0.0.0'`.
-* `-p`, `--port 80`: Local port in which to listen for requests.
+* `-p`, `--port 80`, config `port`: Local port in which to listen for requests.
 Defaults to `8080`.
-* `-r`, `--remote https://example.com/`: Remote URL to forward all non-local resources (http or https).
+* `-r`, `--remote https://example.com/`, config `remote`: Remote URL to forward all non-local resources (http or https).
-* `--strip-cookie-domain`: On forwarded requests, strip the `Domain` from any cookies set.
+* `--strip-cookie-domain`, config `stripCookieDomain`: On forwarded requests, strip the `Domain` from any cookies set.
 This will allow the cookie to be set for any subsequent requests.
 Defaults to `true`.
-* `-x`, `--proxy http://localhost:3128`: Proxy to use to connect to the remote resource.
+* `-x`, `--proxy http://localhost:3128`, config `proxy`: Proxy to use to connect to the remote resource.
-* `--allow-invalid-cert`: Allows self-signed SSL certificates.
+* `--allow-invalid-cert`, config `allowInvalidCert`: Allows self-signed SSL certificates.
 Defaults to `false`.
 * `--config config.js`: Load a configuration from the given file.
-Only handles `rewrite` entries at the moment.
+All options can be configured in a file.
+Any options specified in the command line will override options in the configuration file.
 * `--help`: Shows the help screen and exits.
 * `--version`: Shows the current version number and exits.